corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/config-database.md

 # CENM Database Configuration
 A persistent layer must be available for the Identity Manager and Network Map Components to function.
-This is described in their respective configs with the following configuration state.
+This is described in their respective configs with the following configuration states.

 * **database**:
 Database configuration.